AhmedAdelDraz/bikeshare_visualization/README.md

 extracted from the primary features for example: `duration_min` `distance_meter` `day` `hour` `age`.

 ## Exploration
+Walking through data features I start with univariate visualiztoin to show distribution of features, Then we can detect the outliers.<br>
-Walking through data features I visualized how some features distributions look like to help to linking these features together to discover some relactions between them.
-Also these visualization help us to answer some questions about the dataset:
+Secondy, I moved to bivariate visualiztoin to illustrate some relation between the features themself in order to decide which features relate to each other.Finally, Multivariate visulization of features to help us to answer some questions.
-* What is the mean age of user?
-* How far do they go?
-* How long does the average trip take?
-* Which stations are most popular?
-* When are most trips taken in terms of time of day?
-* What days of the week are most rides taken on?

-## Summary
+## Findings
 * most of users' ages at their thirties.
 * most of users cycle around 1 km for both costumer and subscriber.
 * most of costumers' trips take around 15 mins, subscribers' trips take around 10 mins.